Aung Gyi: Military career

-Aung Gyi was member of General Ne Win's 4th Burma Rifles rising to brigadier general.
+Aung Gyi was a member of General Ne Win's 4th Burma Rifles rising to brigadier general.

 He played a role in the caretaker government of 1958-1960 led by Ne Win.
 Aung Gyi was number two in the Union Revolutionary Council set up after the 1962 coup, serving as vice-chief of staff and minister of trade and industry until he was forced to resign on 8 February 1963 because of disagreements over economic policy with Ba Nyein and Tin Pe.
 He was once known as Ne Win's heir apparent.
-In his memoirs, Saturday's Son, published in 1974, U Nu, then prime minister of Myanmar, claimed that his handover of power to the caretaker government was not voluntary but that a group of army officers led by Brigadier Aung Gyi and Brigadier Maung Maung threatened him with a "straight military coup" should he refuse to handover power to Ne Win.
-The suggestion that this coup was mainly led by Brigadier Aung Gyi and Maung Maung was supported Col Hla Maw, former commanding officer of 11th Brigade.
+In his memoirs, Saturday's Son, published in 1974, U Nu, then prime minister of Myanmar, claimed that his handover of power to the caretaker government was not voluntary but that a group of army officers led by Brigadier Aung Gyi and Brigadier Maung Maung threatened him with a "straight military coup" should he refuse to hand over power to Ne Win.
+The suggestion that this coup was mainly led by Brigadier Aung Gyi and Maung Maung was supported by Col Hla Maw, former commanding officer of 11th Brigade.

 Aung Gyi's role in suppressing the anti-government student protests in 1962 is not clear.
 In his resignation speech of 23 July 1988, Ne Win blamed Aung Gyi as "the real culprit" in the destruction of the Rangoon University Student Union Building on 8 July 1962.
 Aung Gyi was ousted in 1963, when he criticized the council's economic policies, and for statements made in Japan about the cause of the 1962 coup.
 He was imprisoned from 1965 to 1968 and again from 1973 to 1974.
 However, Aung Gyi remained loyal to the Tatmadaw, the armed forces, and his connection with Ne Win remained intact despite his later blunt criticism of the government.

 Prior to the 8888 Uprising, Aung Gyi had written several long open letters, widely distributed throughout the country, to Ne Win criticising the government, and they became an important factor for the opposition movement.
 On 7 March 1988, Aung Gyi wrote his first letter to Ne Win, suggesting economic reforms and a new cabinet.
 He strongly criticised the government's Burmese Way to Socialism and warned of possible social unrest.
 On 9 May 1988 he wrote a second 40-page open letter, reiterating the need for economic reforms.